opendilab/DI-engine-docs/source/env_tutorial/bsuite.rst

 Observations space
 --------

--  Array representing the state of the environment, dimensions and size can vary according to the specific environment, datatype is \ ``np.float32``.
+-  Array representing the state of the environment, dimensions and size can vary according to the specific environment.
+Its datatype is \ ``np.float32``.

 .. _Actions space-1:
 Actions space
 --------

--  The action space is a discrete space of size N, (where N can vary according to the environment), datatype is \ ``int``\ and input is a python integer value（or a np array of dimension 0 such as \ ``np.array(1)``\ to input action 1）.
+-  The action space is a discrete space of size N which varies according to the environment.
+This datatype is \ ``int``\ and input is a python integer value（or a np array of dimension 0 such as \ ``np.array(1)``\ to input action 1）.

 -  For example, in the Deep Sea environment, N is equal to 2, thus action values ranges from 0 to 1.
-For their specific meaning you can refer to the following list.
+For their specific meaning, you can refer to the following list:

    -  0：LEFT.